OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial2.md

 We will be using starter files for this tutorials which are based on OgreBites::ApplicationContext.
 Plase refer to @ref basictutorial1 to get starter code.

 # The Ogre Camera Class {#bt2TheOgreCameraClass}
 A Camera is the object we use to view our scene.
 A Ogre::Camera is a special object that works similar to a Ogre::SceneNode.
 It has methods like setPosition and yaw.
 You can also attach it to a SceneNode.
 For instance, you might want to temporarily attach your Camera to a SceneNode that follows a path through the sky to create an aerial cutscene.
 Just like a SceneNode the Camera's position will be relative to its parent SceneNode.
 The Camera is not a SceneNode (it actually inherits from the Frustum class), but for movement and rotation, you can treat it like a SceneNode.

-@note Starting from version 1.10 functionality related to rotate and translate camera are depricated.
+@note Starting from version 1.10 functionality related to rotate and translate camera are deprecated.
 You should attach camera to Ogre::SceneNode and do all transofrmation with this node.

 # Creating a Camera {#bt2CreatingaCamera}
 We will now cover camera creation part which we just applied in previous tutorial.
 We remeber that now we need to have SceneNode for camera.
 The first step will be doing is creating that SceneNode and asking the SceneManager to create a new Camera.
 Add the following to create SceneNode and Camera: